jvican/jvican.github.io/content/post/reduce-compile-times.md

 compile) or making experiments in the code.
 That has rendered my experience as a Scala developer less pleasant.

-But this time I decided to fight Bloop compilation times, and documented my experience so that you can too.
+And that deserves putting some time aside to find out how we can make Bloop compile times faster.

 ## The setup and workflow